will-wright-eng/eng-setup/README.md

 - The software, settings, and preferences reflect my personal development preferences.
 - Best practice is always to examine the contents of each script before running it on your machine.
-- Where you deem necessary, supplement with content from the original project ([donnemartin/dev-setup](https://github.com/donnemartin/dev-setup)) and inspired by others ([mlent/dotfiles](https://github.com/mlent/dotfiles)).
+- Based on [donnemartin/dev-setup](https://github.com/donnemartin/dev-setup) and inspired by [mlent/dotfiles](https://github.com/mlent/dotfiles)

 ## Running Setup Script
 Assuming a new or reformatted computer...